 However, this is not legally required, and it remains the voluntarily-removed attorney's responsibility to ensure that they apply for restoration in sufficient time for it to take place.

-Applications should be made at least one month before the three-year voluntary-removal period ends.
+Applications for restoration should be made at least one month before the three-year voluntary-removal period ends.

 There is no provision in the regulations for late applications for restoration to be accepted, regardless of the cause of the delay; therefore removed attorneys who have applied to be restored should request confirmation that the application has been received by the Designated Manager and should follow up if in any doubt that the request will be acted on before the expiry date.

-A voluntarily-removed attorney who has not been restored to the register within three years, and wishes to become a registered attorney again, must go through the entire process of registration as a new applicant.
+- a voluntarily-removed attorney who has not been restored to the register within three years, and wishes to become a registered attorney again,

-This can be costly, difficult and time consuming, especially if qualifications and knowledge requirements originally used to become registered have become dated.
+will need to contact the Secretary to discuss their options for restoration.
+Noting that this can be costly, difficult and time consuming, especially if qualifications and knowledge requirements originally used to become registered have become dated, or legislation has changed significantly whilst off the register.

 Code of Conduct